donatellaf/tasks-to-do/README.md

 ### Login

-- register a user to login, example:
+- create a new user to login, example:
   - user : admin
   - password : Ensolvers1@